 12. Social Media equals Facebook, everything else is for pussies

 This may be a more German problem, but I see it over and over again.
-Everybody who knows how to set up a Facebook fanpage and a Facebook ad campaign call themselves Social Media Manager.
+Everybody who knows how to set up a Facebook fanpage and a Facebook ad campaign calls themselves Social Media Manager.
 They openly admit that they „never understood Twitter“ and Pinterest is only for businesses that work a lot with pictures, right?

 For us, it was not Facebook in the beginning; it was Twitter.
-If we had followed advice we would have wasted a ton of money on acquiring Facebook fans for nothing – we did some of that anyways before we figured out that our money was better spent elsewhere.
+If we had followed the advice we would have wasted a ton of money on acquiring Facebook fans for nothing – we did some of that anyways before we figured out that our money was better spent elsewhere.

 13. Social Media is the new email

 Have you heard recently that „email is dead“ and social media is the new email?
 Well, whoever told you that is an idiot.
 Social Media is great, and it is especially great to get subscribers for your email list.

 We are social media marketers, but marketing does not stop at social media.
 You need to put it in a relationship with your other marketing assets.
 And sure one of your most valuable assets is your list of targeted email subscribers.

 It still holds true: The money is in the list – at least if you did not buy it but earned it.